iracooke/bcc2020CLE/docs/exercise_3.md

 cat H_mac_protein.fasta | bioawk -c fastx '{print $name}'
 ```

-Note that I always start by `awk` commands using `cat` to send data via a pipe.
+Note that I always start my `awk` commands using `cat` to send data via a pipe.
 This is handy because it puts the `awk` command at the end of the line so I can easily edit it.

 The general usage of `awk` is